-The Wineglass Bay Walk at Freycinet National Park is an easy hike down to one of Tasmania’s most beautiful and iconic beaches.
-The complete trail, to and fro from the car park, is 6 kms and should take you 1.5 to 2 hours to complete (this does not include breaks).
+The Wineglass Bay Walk at Freycinet National Park is an easy hike to one of Tasmania’s most beautiful and iconic beaches – Wineglass Bay Beach.
+The complete trail, to and fro from the car park, is 6 km and should take you 1.5 to 2 hours to complete (not including breaks).

 This post is your guide to everything that you need to know as you plan your trip to the Wineglass Bay Walk at Freycinet National Park.